Several kinds of specialized clothing can make your chest flatter. These are used by all kinds of people:

 - Trans men and transmasculine people prior to or instead of top surgery

-- Gender diverse people who like the look and feel or want to reduce dysphoria
+- Gender diverse people who like the look and feel of a flatter chest

 Not everyone in these groups chooses to use binders, and those who do have a number of great options.